 - You get to see the place first- If it’s a dump, you can always walk away and keep looking.
 On a few occasions, I’ve looked at hostels that were run down or just didn’t seem to friendly.
 If you don’t have a reservation, you have no obligation to stay.
 You can just leave and look for something better.

 - If your plans change, you don’t lose a deposit- Most online booking companies require you to pay a percentage up front.
 If you don’t show up, you don’t get your money back.
+There is often a cancelation fee.
 On a few occasions, I’ve taken longer than expected to arrive in a city and lost my reservation.
+If you book in person, you don’t have to worry about any of that.

 Showing up without a reservation won’t work everywhere.
 If you show up in a busy city without a reservation, you could be out of luck.
 Once, I arrived in Amsterdam without a hostel reservation.
 I spent half the day going to every hostel I could find asking for a bed.
-Not a single dorm bed was free.
 Luckily I always travel with a tent so I just took the tram a way out of town to a campground and stayed there.
 This ended up being cheaper than a hostel anyway.

 Final Thoughts on How to Choose the Best Hostel

-Over the past 8 years, I’ve stayed in well over a hundred hostels.
+Over the past 10 years, I’ve stayed in well over a hundred hostels.
 I found that the hostel you choose can determine your whole experience in a city.
 I’ve stayed in run-down pits where I had an excellent time because of the great staff and cool guests.
-I’ve stayed in spotless, freshly remodeled hostels where I’ve been bored to death.
+I’ve stayed in spotless, freshly remodeled hostels where I’ve been bored to death because the staff or other guests weren’t friendly.

 In hostels, I have seen it all from loud snorers to drunken antics.
 Even with the annoyances, I love the hostel experience.
 I have met friends from all over the world that I’ll never forget.
 When you find the right hostel, you never want to go home.

 Do you have any hostel tips?
-Share your experience in the comments below.
+How do you choose a hostel?
+Share your experience in the comments below!

 More from Where The Road Forks